top of page

 Leakage – A Serious Complication

 When we cut the stomach we use a stapling device to seal the stomach.
 A triple row of titanium staples seals the cut edges of the stomach.
 This produces a very secure closure of the cut edges of the stomach.
-However, right at the top edge of the stomach there can be a failure of the staples to seal fully.
+However, at the top edge of the stomach there can be a failure of the stomach to seal fully.
 If this happens there will be a leakage of stomach contents into the abdominal cavity which can give rise to peritonitis.
-This can only occur in the first 10 days after the operation and occurs in about 1% of patients.
+This occurs most commonly in the first 10 days after the operation and occurs in about 1% of patients.
 If you have had previous stomach surgery such as a gastric band the leak rate is significantly higher and must be discussed thoroughly with your surgeon.

 This is a very serious complication and could keep you in hospital for several weeks.
 Further operation may be required which may not be laparoscopic (keyhole) surgery.